EatWellSleepWell2018Fall/ToolsPorject/README.md

     - Visualizations of all the methods are also presented to make users better understand the process and for further analysis.

-  The aim is to use financial data and models to predict European option value and compare the result across different methods.
+  The aim is to use real-time stock price data and financial models to predict European option value, and compare the results across different methods.

 ## Group Name: EatWellSleepWell (Section 2)